TermiT/ZipFile/README.md

         zip.addFile("/path/to/file/to/add/filename", "path/in/zip/filename");
         zip.close();

-Zip File Opening Existing Zip File Example
+Opening Existing Zip File Example For File Addition/Update
 ================

 		// This loads the module for use in the JavaScript